FHIR/fhir-test-cases/README.md

 Note: there's no java code in here.
 The fact that maven is used is just to make it easy to book up other maven dependencies to the test cases

+Releases are also posted to https://fhir.github.io/latest-ig-publisher/, where the release notes can be found

 == Contents ==

 This repository contains the following content: